azaleacolburn/darjeeling/README.md

 ```

 # TODO:
-- Right now only categorization neural models are supported.
-Support for generative models could be cool.
+- Tests need to be written for generative models